elliejeanclark/startup/notes.md

 React supports `class style` components, but is moving away from it.
 ### Reactivity
 The properties and state are used by the framework to determine the reactivity of the interface.
+## Toolchains
+There are a lot of different things that we abstract away with tools as we develop a website.
+Here is a list of some.
+- Code repository - Stores code in a shared, versioned location.
+- Linter - Removes, or warns of, non-idiomatic code usage.
+- Prettier - Formats code according to a shared standard.
+- Transpiler - Compiles code into a different format.
+For example, from JSX to JavaScript, TypeScript to JavaScript, or SCSS to CSS.
+- Polyfill - Generates backward compatible code for supporting old browser versions that do not support the latest standards.
+- Bundler - Packages code into bundles for delivery to the browser.
+This enables compatibility (for example with ES6 module support), or performance (with lazy loading).
+- Minifier - Removes whitespace and renames variables in order to make code smaller and more efficient to deploy.
+- Testing - Automated tests at multiple levels to ensure correctness.
+- Deployment - Automated packaging and delivery of code from the development environment to the production environment.
+## Vite
+You will want to use the command line to convert a project over to react.
+These are the commands you want to run in order to do that for a demonstration that will create a new application on a local server in a file called demoVite.
+- npm create vite@latest demoVite -- --template react
+- cd demoVite
+- npm install
+- npm run dev
+### Files
+In this demo application it loads index.html, main.jsx, and App.jsx.
+The index file loads the root element for the HTML as well as the script element for the JavaScript.
+The main file creates the react application by associating the root element with the App component in app.jsx.
+This causes all of the component render functions to execute and the generated HTML, CSS, and JavaScript to be executed in index.html.
+### JSX vs JS
+Vite uses JSX and not JS.
+Babel works with either one, but some editor tools work differently with different ones.
+So if a file contains JSX use a .jsx file.
+### Building a Production Release
+The `npm run dev` command just loads your code on a local HTTP server.
+When you want to bundle and deploy to a production environment, you run the `npm run build` command.
+Vite then outputs everything to a distribution subdirectory named `dist`.
+### Simon react
+When you deploy the Simon React, it will use the `npm run build` command, and then copy the resulting `dist` directory to your production server.
+## Router
+A Web framework router provides essential functionality for single-page applications.
+It allows us to load only one HTML page and then manipulates it to make it look like several pages.
+We are going to be using the router package react-router-dom Version 6.
+So then after you Inject the router into the application with `const root = ReactDOM.createRoot(document.getElementById('root'));` you can then add routes to your application.